-Our School and Group Programs, Environmental Day Camps, and Counselor in Training Program provide endless opportunities for active learners.
+Our School and Group Programs, Environmental Day Camps, Marine Biology Programs for High School Students, and Counselor in Training Program provide endless opportunities for active learners.

 Grades K to 5